Marketing & SEO

 Why Should You Build a Sales Funnel?

-• Nurturing leads results in 47% more purchases.
-You increase your chances of closing drastically by supporting leads through every stage of the customer journey with a thoughtfully-designed sales funnel.
+• Nurturing leads to 47% more purchases.
+You increase your chances of closing drastically by supporting leads through every stage of the customer journey with a thoughtfully designed sales funnel.

 • You’re 3x to 35x more likely to sell to existing customers than new ones (Markinblog).
 Not only that, but Markinblog also found that product-based companies have a 60-70% chance of selling to a returning customer versus a 5-20% chance with a new one.
 This drastically proves the importance of having a strong loyalty stage in your sales funnel.